 - We use data that we receive from other sources to help us provide more effective advertising.
 For example, we may use data that is available from public or commercial sources and combine it with other data we have collected or received about a user or the user’s device for these purposes.

-- We do not use, or allow others to use, sensitive financial account number data or other sensitive data (in determining what constitutes sensitive data, we follow NAI guidance) to determine eligibility for health insurance, life insurance, or employment.
+- We do not use, or allow others to use, sensitive financial account number data or other sensitive data (in determining what constitutes sensitive data, we follow applicable law, and in the absence of such law, we follow NAI guidance) to determine eligibility for health insurance, life insurance, or employment.
 We also do not target ads to users based on sensitive health data, including cancer, mental health-related conditions, and sexually-related areas.

-- If a user appears interested in non-sensitive, health-related topics (such as by visiting pages related to such a topic) an ad relevant to those interests may be displayed.
-We also may display non-sensitive, health-related ads to users who we or our advertisers believe may be an appropriate audience for such topics.
+- Where permitted by law and depending on available user choices, if a user appears interested in health-related topics that are not considered sensitive under NAI guidance (such as by visiting pages related to such a topic) an ad relevant to those interests may be displayed.
+We also may display such health-related ads to users who we or our advertisers believe may be an appropriate audience for such topics.
 For example, a user who is of childbearing age or views several pages related to newborns and parenting might later be shown an ad for diapers.
-Similarly, a user who lives in an area with high prevalence of diabetes or high blood pressure, or who views content related to diabetes or high blood pressure might later be shown related ads.
+Similarly, where permissible, a user who lives in an area with high prevalence of diabetes or high blood pressure, or who views content related to diabetes or high blood pressure might later be shown related ads.
 See our Standard Categories.

 - Yahoo participates in multiple, regional self-regulatory bodies and is committed to adhering to their principles for interest-based advertising.
 While distinct, these entities are all cooperatives of companies committed to building responsible advertising policies across the Internet.